ArieGato/serilog-sinks-rabbitmq/README.md

 ## Versioning

-We use [Semantic Versioning](https://semver.org) to express changes in the API.
+As of v3.0.0 we use [Semantic Versioning](https://semver.org) to express changes in the API.

 ## Installation